Skip to content

 Visual Studio Code

-Lens includes a Visual Studio Code extension that enhances the efficiency and precision of crafting Lens YAML configurations.
-To use this extension, Visual Studio Code (VS Code) must be installed on the local system.
-The following instructions and links provide guidance for installing VS Code on various operating systems.
+Visual Studio Code (VS Code) must be installed on the local system to create a Lens model effectively.
+Below are the links for installing VS Code on various operating systems.

 Python